 Alternatively, there's a snoot or honeycomb attachment, which will concentrate light into a tight beam, eliminating spill light.
 This is useful if you want to create a strong light on a specific aspect of an image, such as a portrait subject's hair.

-Many light kits will also contain coloured gels, which allow to you give a photo a warm or cool feel.
-This is especially useful in tandem with an off-camera flashgun, allowing you to give a splash of colour to a boring white backdrop without also giving your subject the same warm or cool glow.
+Many light kits will also contain colored gels, which allow to you give a photo a warm or cool feel.
+This is especially useful in tandem with an off-camera flashgun, allowing you to give a splash of color to a boring white backdrop without also giving your subject the same warm or cool glow.

 There are plenty more simple tricks.
 Something as straightforward as flat white card can be used to bounce light onto a subject, while a black card can be used to shield other elements in a composition from the light.

 You really are spoilt for choice when it comes to flashgun modifiers, but if you're just starting out, many manufacturers include a selection of modifiers in one, cost-effective kit, so you can easily experiment with different lighting effects for maximum versatility.

 Here are the best flash diffusers and speedlight modifiers available now, and at the best prices...